mrazjava/booklink/README.md

 ```
 ./sandbox.sh [live | pre | stg | help]
 ```
 Frontend will run on port `8090`, backend on `8080`.
-Sandbox is based on `docker-compose` and so if you prefer to work with docker directly see `docker-compose` section.
+Sandbox is based on [docker compose](https://docs.docker.com/compose/) and so if you prefer to work with docker directly see `docker-compose` [section](https://github.com/mrazjava/booklink#docker-compose1).

-As sandbox always attempts to pull latest `live` and `pre` images, it may leave previously overridden image in the dangling state.
+As sandbox always attempts to pull from dockerhub every time, it may leave previously overridden image in the dangling state.
 This will happen frequently with pre-release and staging images as they run off fixed tags which are simply overriden.
 You may want to clean dangling images after running sandbox:
 ```
 docker image prune -f
 ```